-A common exception to the Fourth Amendment's protection against warrantless searches is consent.
-When you consent to a search, law enforcement can search as much as you consented to, whether that's probing your person, home, car, or stuff.
+Many people don't realize that they don't have to consent to a search, and the badge and gun certainly don't make it easy to say no. When you consent to a search, law enforcement can search as much as you consented to, whether that's searching your person, home, car, or stuff.
 The prosecution can typically use whatever the officers find as evidence against you in a trial.
-But, if you grant consent, then change your mind about the search once it begins, you may be able to stop the search—under certain conditions.
+If you've already consented, changing your mind is an option if you act clearly and quickly.
 (Schneckloth v.
 Bustamonte, 412 U.S. 218 (1973); U.S. v.
 Oyortiz, 669 F.3d 439 (4th Cir.
 2012).)

 While there are no set words you must use, "I am withdrawing my consent to this search" will probably do the trick.
 Something like "That's enough; I want you to stop" may also work.
-On the other hand, merely expressing disapproval of the search, or that it is inconveniencing you or taking too long, probably isn't clear enough to show your intent for the search to stop.
+On the other hand, merely expressing disapproval of the search or stating the search is an inconvenience or taking too long probably won't be clear enough to show your intent for the search to stop.
 (U.S. v.
 Gray, 369 F.3d 1024 (8th Cir.
 2004).)

-In addition to being free to withdraw consent for a search, you can also limit a search to particular items.
+In addition to being free to withdraw consent for a search, you can also limit a search to particular items or places.
 But you must generally make a statement that clearly and unambiguously indicates your intent to limit the search.
-If you make clear that you are consenting to a search for drugs only, for example, the officer probably cannot start reading papers (clearly not drugs) he finds during the search.
+If you make clear that you are consenting to a search for drugs only, for example, the officer probably cannot start reading papers (clearly not drugs) found during the search.
+Or you can indicate that you are consenting only to a search of your house and not to the garage or shed.
 (U.S. v.
 Dichiarinte, 445 F.2d 126 (7th Cir.
 1971).)

-Even when it comes to search-and-seizure cases, the law may vary somewhat from one place to another.
-For example, even though the U.S. Constitution sets the "floor" for basic freedoms, one state's constitution may vary from another's.
-Only a criminal defense attorney with experience in your state can adequately apprise you of the law that applies to your situation.
+Even when it comes to search-and-seizure cases, the law may vary somewhat from one state to another.
+For example, even though the U.S. Constitution sets the "floor" for basic freedoms, one state's constitution may provide broader protections.
+A criminal defense attorney can help you understand the law and how it applies to your situation.